-We finally consider the $\Lambda_{+,i}$ case, which is somewhat more delicate than the $\Lambda_{-,i}$ scenario.
-Our present goal is to show also in this setting that the derivative of the type two terms tends to $0$. \cref{fig:37} tells us that
+We finally consider the case of $\Lambda_{+,i}$, which is more delicate than that of $\Lambda_{-,i}$.
+Our present goal is to show also in this setting that the derivatives of the type two terms tends to $0$. \cref{fig:37} tells us that